YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 No, it does not.

-This is the first point I would want every patient to understand clearly.
+This is the first point every patient needs to understand clearly.

 If you look closely enough at almost any head of hair under strong light, from the wrong angle, with the hair flattened, parted, or slightly wet, you may see some scalp.
 That is not unique to transplanted hair.
 It can happen even in men who have never had a hair transplant in their lives.

-Sometimes, what a patient thinks is “thinness” is simply the normal behavior of hair being judged too harshly.
+Sometimes, what a patient thinks is “thinness” is simply normal hair behavior being judged too harshly.
+Once that point is clear, the next step is understanding what creates the feeling of fullness in the first place.

 That distinction matters enormously.